nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Finds FoodDiary entries whose names, ratings, price, address, categories and schools match any of the provided keywords.

-- More than one keyword per field can be accepted as parameters.
+- More than one keyword per field can be accepted as a parameter.
 - Different fields can also be simultaneously accepted as parameters.
+- Rating should be an integer between 0 and 5.
+Note the syntax.
 - For the price field, a price range can also be accepted as a parameter, and any FoodDiary entry that contains at least one of the prices within the specified range will be returned as a search result.
+Note the syntax.

 Format: `find <PARAMETERS> ...`